Scams aimed at older people

-Find out how to avoid common postal scams and what to do if you are concerned about a relative.
+Find out how to avoid common postal scams, the scale of the problem and what to look out for.

 This article tells you about common doorstep scams, explains your rights and what to do if you get unwanted doorstep callers.

-Read our advice about staying safe online and how to protect yourself, or your relative, from common internet scams.
+Read our advice about staying safe online and how to protect yourself from common internet scams.

 Older people can be particularly vulnerable to feelings of loneliness and isolation.
 We explain why you may be affected.